Sj7101/Search-LogFiles/README.md

 # Search-LogFiles PowerShell Function

-This PowerShell function allows you to search through log files in a specified directory for a specific string and display the results.
+This PowerShell function allows you to search through one or more log files in a specified directory for a specific string and return an object containing the search results.

 ## Features

-- Search for a string within all `.log` files in a given directory.
+- Search for a string within multiple `.log` files.
-- Display the log file names where the string is found.
-- Show the lines in the log files where the string matches.
+- Return an object with details about each match found.
+  - Log file name
+  - Line number
+  - The exact match
+- Support for searching multiple log files at once.
+- Allows easy integration into other scripts for further processing.

 ## Requirements

 - PowerShell 5.0 or later.
-- Log files should be in the `.log` format (can be customized in the script if needed).
+- Log files should be in the `.log` format (can be customized if needed).

 ## Usage